 - Work schedules, terms of employment, and assignments will be in accordance with the needs of the Milwaukee Police Department and the policies of the Fire and Police Commission.

-- Three years of experience as a sworn law enforcement officer in an investigative or supervisory role.
-Note: This is a civilian, non-sworn position.
-Good standing with the current (or former) department is required.
+1. Three years of experience as a sworn law enforcement officer in an investigative or supervisory role.

 - Bi-lingual English/Spanish fluency.

 - Experience in specialized investigations.